Much of the Irish media is left-wing in the specific sense that I use

 then the media's endless negativity is hard to take.

-much of this commentary
+much of leftist commentary

 is just